 But with all that’s out there, it can be difficult to know where to start.

-Below, I’ve rounded up some of what I think are the best Ted Talks for students.
-Hopefully they’ll spark your interest, conversations, and ideas.
+Below, I’ve rounded up some great Ted Talks for students.
+Hopefully they’ll spark your interest, conversations, ideas, and creativity.

 1. The best kindergarten you’ve ever seen, Tekaharu Tezuka

-Japanese architect Tekaharu Tezuka describes a kindergarten which was built on the premise that kindergarteners should not have any boundaries—at least, in terms of a building’s architecture.
+Japanese architect Tekaharu Tezuka describes a kindergarten built on the premise that kindergarteners should not have any boundaries—at least, in terms of a building’s architecture.
 Tekaharu explains how he constructed this kindergarten tailored to adolescent development.
 For instance, there are no barriers between classrooms, or between indoors and outdoors.
 This means there are “no acoustic barriers”.
-Unlike in a traditional classroom where there are doors between the outside and inside, everything is connected in this kindergarten.
+Unlike in a traditional classroom where there are doors between the outside and inside, in this kindergarten, everything is connected.

 “I think architecture is capable of changing this world, and people’s lives.
 And this is one of the attempts to change the lives of children.” – Tekaharu Tezuka

-Tekaharu proposes that when you make boundaries and close children off from natural outdoor noise, they may get nervous and hide.
+Tekaharu proposes that when you make boundaries and close children off from the natural outdoor noise, they may get nervous and hide.
 Instead of hiding, in this kindergarten the children leave, then come back.
-The school is full of trees and skylight, which, according to Tezuka, allows children to develop naturally, rather than having development forced on them.
+The school is full of trees and skylight, which, according to Tezuka, allows children to develop naturally, rather than in a forced manner.

 2. Inside the mind of a master procrastinator, Tim Urban